DogeTheBeast/College_notes/PHY 157/Constant Volume gas thermometer.md

 The CVGT is defined by the equation
 ${T = constant * P}$

 Hence, P is the reading that we obtain from the thermometer.
-The constant
+The constant is determined by testing it against the temperature at the triple point of water.

+${}